systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ## Members BioData

-The **Members Bio-Data** window displays records of members personal information.
+The **Members BioData** window displays records of members personal information.
 Records in this register can be filtered by a member’s name and an extract of the members report generated.
 See screenshot below:

 <img  alt="Members Bio Data window" width="98%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/BioData.jpg">